bytecodealliance/wasmtime/docs/contributing-coding-guidelines.md

 default (CI will fail).
 This is expected from our project's configuration and this situation will be handled one of a few ways:

+Note that this process is not in place to prevent new dependencies or prevent updates, but rather it ensures that development of Wasmtime is done with a trusted set of code that has been reviewed by trusted parties.
+We welcome dependency updates and new functionality, so please don't be too alarmed when contributing and seeing a failure of `cargo vet` on CI!

+### `cargo vet` for Contributors

+If you're a contributor to Wasmtime and you've landed on this documentation, hello and thanks for your contribution!
+Here's some guidelines for changing the set of dependencies in Wasmtime:

 * If a new dependency is being added it might be worth trying to slim down what's required or avoiding the dependency altogether.
 Avoiding new dependencies is best when reasonable, but it is not always reasonable to do